FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 and look around.

-# OAuth2 Grant Flows
+# OIDC Flows

-As noted in the documentation, FIWARE **Keyrock** complies with the OAuth2 standard described in [RFC 6749](http://tools.ietf.org/html/rfc6749) and supports all four standard grant types defined there.
+FIWARE **Keyrock** complies with the OIDC standard described in [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) and supports all three standard authentication flows defined there.

-When making requests the `Authorization` header is built by combining the application Client ID and Client Secret credentials provided by the **Keyrock** separated by a `:` and base-64encoded.
+As OIDC is build on the top pf OAuth 2.0, when making requests to the OAuth Token Endpoint, the `Authorization` header is built by combining the application Client ID and Client Secret credentials provided by the **Keyrock** separated by a `:` and base-64encoded.
 The value can be generated as shown:

 ```console